 Elsewhere, digital twins can help companies become more efficient and minimize their carbon footprint by replicating production lines and entire factories or shop floors.
 These ‘twins’ remove the inherently wasteful trial-and-error approach from manufacturing, and according to research, push industries closer to targets like the UN Sustainable Development Goals.

 As the year unfolds, MACH powered composable platforms, cybersecurity, and sustainable solutions will play a prominent role in protecting and innovating digital products, as well as promoting greener practices.
-For the years ahead then, these are the trends that will support companies to take greater care of people and the planet.
+For the years ahead then, these are the tech trends that will support companies to take greater care of people and the planet.